tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 This document defines a variant of the Oblivious HTTP message format that allows chunks of requests and responses to be encrypted and decrypted before an entire message is processed.
-This allows "streaming" of Oblivious HTTP messages, which is particularly useful for handling very large messages or systems that process messages slowly.
+This allows "chunking" of Oblivious HTTP messages, which is particularly useful for handling very large messages or systems that process messages slowly.